 Surprisingly, Old English Sheepdogs do not shed much.
 If there is hair to be found, it is usually from it being so long it eventually breaks off.
 And with the mention of all this hair, let's address the biggest part of having a OES: THE HAIR!

 Exercise for the OES is key.
 You will need at least a minimum of two hours per day of exercise.
 It can be split into several walks on the leash and even trips to the dog park.
 Those OES are strong, so be sure you have a proper harness and leash to keep them by your side.
 They are so friendly, they will be known for visiting other dogs and it may be difficult to reel them back in!
 This is also good for socialization as the OES are very smart and playful, which means they enjoy being with other dogs.

 - Surprisingly, they do not shed like other breeds, if properly groomed.
 The hair just keeps growing.
-Some of the coat that breaks off or comes loose, just as human hair does. l
+Some of the coat will break off or come loose, just as human hair does.

 - Begin a routine!
-If you stick to grooming once a week with a thorough brushing, you will keep your dog mat free and looking great.
-Treat it like an enjoyable, relaxing time for you and your, like a mini spa day.
+If you stick to grooming once a week with a thorough brushing, you will keep your dog mat-free and looking great.
+Treat it like an enjoyable, relaxing time for you and your OES, like a mini spa day.

 - OES do not need to be bathed often.
 Puppies being puppies may need more often bathing.
 Adult dogs can be bathed twice a year.
 The key is to fully groom your dog before the bath.
 The coat should be mat-free before getting wet.
 The water will only tighten the knotted mess and make it a bigger mess which will be almost impossible to remove.